-FUNDAMENTALS OF BIOENGINEERING (Common to All Branches)
+FUNDAMENTALS OF BIOENGINEERING

 - To make the students aware of the overall industrial bioprocess. - To understand the basic configuration and parts of a fermentor. - To study the production of primary and secondary metabolites. - To understand the production of modern biotechnology products.